How does it work?

 - Ask friends and family to sponsor you or join in with your choir’s fundraising.
 Please aim for £30 for each choir member, but any amount, great or small is appreciated.
 Sponsor forms can be downloaded here.

-- On the day, attend the vital morning rehearsal at 10.30 in The DMU Campus Centre, for final preparation before the 'Leicester Sing for Water' festival performance on stage at 13.00.
+- On the day, attend the vital morning rehearsal at 10.30 in The De Montfort University (DMU) Campus Centre, for final preparation before the 'Leicester Sing for Water' festival performance on stage.

 - Dress code: dark bottoms with a plain brightly coloured top in a rainbow colour, possibly your choir’s tee.

-Many Leicester people will recognise this rousing South African song as it was often sung to crowds outside the City football stadium by the DMU Gospel Choir during the season culminating in Leicester City winning the Premiership, even making it onto the local TV news.
+Many Leicester people will recognise this rousing South African song as it was often sung to crowds outside the City football stadium by the DMU Gospel Choir during the season culminating in Leicester City winning the Premiership.
 Here https://www.youtube.com/watch?v=ud7juhBsOj8 is Una May Olomolaiye, MD of WorldSong from Coventry, and visiting MD to Leicester Amika Choir, conducting it at London Sing for Water 2019.

 This lovely lyrical song was written and composed by Coco Love Alcorn.
 It was also sung at London Sing for Water 2019.
 Sophia Efthimiou adapted and arranged it for use at Sing for Water Events and she can be seen singing the solo here. https://www.youtube.com/watch?v=rCKZIsWe1l8 Don’t be put off by the seemingly wordy lyrics as soloists chosen from contributing choirs will sing each verse, backed by the massed choir in the simple, repetitive refrain.